agzertuche/spfx-employee-performance-app/README.md

 #### Useful Gulp tasks

 - `gulp trust-dev-cert`

-  Command to install the developer certificate for building </ br> your custom solutions easily with HTTPS endpoint.
+  Command to install the developer certificate for building your custom solutions easily with HTTPS endpoint.

-- `gulp clean` : Command to clear the temporary build folders and files created in the solution.
+- `gulp clean` :

+  Command to clear the temporary build folders and files created in the solution.
 Some of the folders cleaned up during the process are `temp/` and `dist/`.

 - `gulp serve` : This command executes a series of gulp tasks to create a local, node-based HTTPS server on `localhost:4321` and launches your default browser to preview webparts from your local dev environment.
 Note: if you see issues with the certificate in the browser, please run `gulp trust-dev-cert` command.
 The minified assets can be found under the `temp\deploy` directory.
 - `gulp bundle` : Command to build a bundle of your solution.
 - `gulp bundle --ship` : This builds the minified assets required to upload to the CDN provider.
 The `--ship` indicates the build tool to build for distribution.